BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 <iframe src="https://www.bikemap.net/en/r/5062947/widget/?width=640&amp;height=480&amp;extended=1&amp;unit=metric" width="640" height="628" border="0" frameborder="0" marginheight="0" marginwidth="0" scrolling="no"> </iframe> <div style="margin: -4px 0 0 5px; height: 16px; color: #889EAC; font-family: sans-serif; font-size: 11px;"> <a href="https://www.bikemap.net/en/r/5062947/" style="color:#1381fa; text-decoration:underline;" target="_blank" rel="noopener">Cycle Route 5062947</a> - via <a href="https://www.bikemap.net" style="color:#1381fa; text-decoration:underline;" target="_blank">Bikemap.net</a> </div>

+- day6

+Unfortunately, we weren't able to do the scenery any justice because the roads were so small you couldn't really stop to take pictures wihtout putting yourself in danger.
+There weren't any shoulders when the landscapes were the most beautiful which is a shame!

 ### Conclusion

 This your was a preparation for our tour of Corsica which we'll do in September so stay